bxparks/rpn83p/docs/USER_GUIDE.md

           or
         - converts an existing complex delimiter to an `i`
     - `2ND ANGLE`:
-        - inserts `∠°` (angle degrees) to form a complex number in polar degree form, or
+        - inserts `∠°` (angle degree) to form a complex number in polar degree form, or
         - converts an existing complex delimiter to an `∠°`
     - `2ND ANGLE` `2ND ANGLE`: